Comprehensive Vendor Risk Management (VRM): How to Conduct a Cyber Security Risk Assessment

 Case in point: The Massive SolarWinds Hack

 The good news is that Vendor Risk Management (VRM) can help you reduce third-party security risks.
-VRM deals with the monitoring and managing of risks associated with your vendors and IT products and service providers.
+VRM deals with the monitoring and managing risks associated with your supply chain and IT products and service providers.

-Comprehensive VRM programs identify and mitigate the risks of potential data breaches, security threats, and cyber-attacks that could disrupt your business operations.
+Comprehensive Vendor Risk Management programs and due diligence identify and mitigate the risks of potential data breaches, security threats, and cyber-attacks that could disrupt your business operations.

-But where do you get the key inputs for your VRM plan?
+But where do you get the critical information for your Third-Party Risk Management (TPRM) plan?
 This is where a cyber security risk assessment enters the scene.
-It provides the crucial inputs for building a comprehensive and robust VRM plan.
+It provides the crucial inputs for building a comprehensive and robust VRM ecosystem.

 Importance of Cyber Security Risk Assessments

 A cybersecurity risk assessment involves identifying, evaluating, and treating security risks and organizational vulnerabilities and weaknesses.
-Risk assessment helps protect your business from possible cyberattacks, besides lifting the security levels for your critical data.
+Information security assessment helps protect your business from possible cyberattacks, besides lifting the security levels for your critical data.

-Risk assessments also create awareness among your employees, so they can take cybersecurity seriously.
+Vendor security assessments also create awareness among your employees to take cybersecurity seriously.
 It educates them about the threats your business may face, how and where those threats may emanate, and what they can do to prevent or reduce the risks.

 How to Conduct a Cyber Security Risk Assessment: Step-by-Step Guide